leotac/ampl-docker/README.md

     docker build --build-args AMPL=ampl.tgz -t ampl-docker .

-The archive must be within the Docker context, that is, in the subtree rooted in directory where you run the `docker build` command.
+The archive must be within the Docker context, that is, in the subtree rooted in the directory where you run the `docker build` command.